vmware/vic-product/docs/user_doc/vic_vsphere_admin/security_reference.md

 ## Service Accounts, Privileges, and User Authentication <a id="accounts"></a>
 vSphere Integrated Containers does not create service accounts and does not assign any vSphere privileges.
 The vSphere Integrated Containers appliance uses vCenter Single Sign-On user accounts to manage user authentication.
 You can optionally create example Single Sign-On user accounts for vSphere Integrated Containers Management Portal when you deploy the appliance.
 For information about the example user accounts, see [User Authentication](../vic_overview/introduction.html#authentication) and [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).

+### VCH Authentication with vSphere

 Using `vic-machine` to deploy and manage virtual container hosts (VCHs) requires a user account with vSphere administrator privileges.
 The `vic-machine create --ops-user` and `--ops-password` options allow a VCH to operate with less-privileged credentials than those that are required to deploy a new VCH.
 For information about the `--ops-user` option and the permissions that it requires, see [Use Different User Accounts for VCH Deployment and Operation](set_up_ops_user.md).

+When deploying VCHs, you must provide the certificate thumbprint of the vCenter Server or ESXi host on which you are deploying the VCH.
+For information about how to obtain and verify vSphere certificate thumbprints, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).
+Be aware that it is possible to use the `--force` option to run `vic-machine` commands that bypass vSphere certificate verification.
+For information about the `--force` option, see [Debugging Virtual Container Host Deployment](vch_debug_deployment.md).

+### Docker Client Authentication with VCHs

 VCHs authenticate Docker API clients by using client certificates.
 For information about VCHs and client authentication, see [Virtual Container Host Security](vch_security.md).
+Be aware that it is possible to use the `--no-tlsverify` and `--no-tls` options to deploy VCHs that do not authenticate client connections.
+For information about the `--no-tlsverify` and `--no-tls` options, see [Unrestricted Access to the Docker API](tls_unrestricted.md).

 ## Network Security <a id="network"></a>